Skip to main content

 Fibromyalgia

 This condition resembles CFS.
-However, in fibromyalgia the muscles also become very tender to touch and they tire extremely easily.
+However, in fibromyalgia the muscles also become tender to touch and they tire extremely easily.
 They are not usually wasted and can demonstrate normal (although uncomfortable) strength on formal testing.
 People with fibromyalgia tend to complain more of the pain than the tiredness or weakness.

 Underactive thyroid gland (hypothyroidism)

-In this condition a shortage of thyroid hormone leads to generalised tiredness.
+In this condition, a shortage of thyroid hormone leads to generalised tiredness.
 In untreated hypothyroidism, muscle degeneration and wasting can develop.
 This can be severe and difficult to reverse.
 Hypothyroidism is a common condition but it is usually picked up early and treated before long-lasting muscle problems can result.

 Electrolyte disorders and lack of fluid in the body (dehydration)